 And what happened to the people who told Sakin that using WordPress was impossible?
 His ex-boss was so impressed that he became an ally to the WordPress community and helped organize WordCamp Nepal.
 And, of course, others followed. 🙂

 Author’s note: If you don’t think a single person can make a difference and change lives, you’re wrong.
 If you don’t think you can make a difference, you’re wrong again.
-Do something.
-Do it today.
+Do something today.
 Do it now.